 Both oxidative stress and mitochondrial dysfunction have been linked to the onset and progression of diabetes and diabetes-related complications.

-Moreover, those with diabetes may have lower levels of CoQ10, and certain anti-diabetic drugs may further deplete body stores of this important substance.
+Those with diabetes may have lower levels of CoQ10, and certain anti-diabetic medications may further deplete body stores of this important substance.

-Studies show that supplementing with CoQ10 helps reduce the production of free radicals, which are unstable molecules that can harm your health if their numbers get too high.
+Studies show that supplementing with CoQ10 helps reduce the production of free radicals — unstable molecules that can harm your health when their numbers get too high.

 Infertility